 Alternatively, stay at Auberge le Festival and follow their network of signed footpaths or ask them to provide you with a guide.

-The Atlas Mountains are more remote but surprisingly accessible for most travelers.
+The Atlas Mountains are more remote but surprisingly accessible for most people.
 There are 4 ways to get around:

-There are two bus companies catering to tourists, CTM and Supratours.
+There are two bus companies serving tourists: CTM and Supratours.

-Both run regular buses between Marrakech and Ouarzazate which take 4 hours and 30 minutes including a 25 minute break.
-However, they do not stop at any tourist destinations on route.
+Both run regular buses between Marrakech and Ouarzazate, which take 4 hours and 30 minutes, including a 25-minute break.
+However, they do not stop at any tourist destinations on the route.

 Supratours also runs infrequent services to Kalaat M’Gouna at the bottom of the Roses Valley and Tinghir at the bottom of the Todra Gorge Valley.